-As a final note, we should add that between 1914 and 1918 approximately 60,000 Trentino men were enlisted, of which 11,400 were killed.
-This little-known page in the book of the Great War was only recently revealed - in 2010 - at a commemorative ceremony titled "In my heart no-one's cross is missing", a line from one of Giuseppe Ungaretti's poems.
+Between 1914 and 1918 approximately 55,000 Trentino men were enlisted, 11,400 of whom were killed.
+Only recently - in 2010 - did this little known page in the story of the Great War come to light through a grand commemorative ceremony titled "In my heart, no-one's cross is missing", a line from one of Italian poet Giuseppe Ungaretti's poems.